cerner/terra-core/packages/terra-action-footer/docs/CenteredActionFooter.md

 # Terra Centered Action Footer

-The Terra Centered Action Footer is a footer bar that contains a single, centered socket to place items in the form of buttons and hyperlinks used to perform actions.
-If no actions are provided, the footer bar defaults to a 10px equivalent height and maintains the top border.
+The terra-centered-action-footer component is a footer bar that contains a single, centered socket for placing actionable items such as buttons and hyperlinks.
+If no actions are provided, the footer bar collapses to a themeable height (default of 10px) and maintains the top border.

 ## Usage